Copyrights and Copyright Law

 Copyright Infringement Laws

 It is illegal for anyone to violate any of the rights provided by the copyright law to the owner of copyright.
 These rights, however, are not unlimited in scope.
 Sections 107 through 121 of the 1976 Copyright Act establish limitations on these rights.
 In some cases, these limitations are specified exemptions from copyright liability.
-One major limitation is the doctrine of "fair use," which is given a statutory basis in section 107 of the 1976 Copyright Act.
-In other instances, the limitation takes the form of a "compulsory license" under which certain limited uses of copyrighted works are permitted upon payment of specified royalties and compliance with statutory conditions.
-For further information about the limitations of any of these rights, consult the copyright law or write to the Copyright Office.
+One major limitation is the doctrine of “fair use,” which is given a statutory basis in section 107 of the 1976 Copyright Act.
+In other instances, the limitation takes the form of a “compulsory license” under which certain limited uses of copyrighted works are permitted upon payment of specified royalties and compliance with statutory conditions.
+For additional information on copyrights, you may visit the U.S. Copyright Office.